balena-io/docs/pages/reference/base-images/base-images.md

 ## How to Pick a Base Image

 <!-- TODO: Add image on how image hierarchy and discuss  -->
+When starting out a project its generally easier to have a "fatter" image which contains a lot of prebuilt dependencies and tools.
+These images help you get setup faster and work out the requirements for your project.
+For this reason its recommended to start with `-build` variants and as your project progresses switch to a `-run` variant with some [docker multistage build magic][multistage-build-docs] to slim your deploy image down.
+In most cases your project can just use a Debian based distribution, which is the default if not specified, but if you know the requirements of your project or prefer specific distros, Ubuntu, Alpine and Fedora images are available.
+The set of `balenalib` base images follow a simple naming scheme described below, which will help you select a base image for your specific needs.

 ### How the Image Naming Scheme Works

-With over 6000 `balenalib` base images to choose from it can be overwhelming to decide which image and tag is correct for your project.
-To pick the correct image, it helps to understand the how the images are named as that indicates what is installed in the image.
+With over 26000 `balenalib` base images to choose from it can be overwhelming to decide which image and tag is correct for your project.
+To pick the correct image, it helps to understand how the images are named as that indicates what is installed in the image.
 In general the naming scheme for the `balenalib` image set follows the pattern below:
 ```
 balenalib/<hw>-<distro>-<lang_stack>:<lang_ver>-<distro_ver>-(build|run)-<yyyymmdd>
 ```

 #### Image Names:

 - `<hw>` is either architecture or device type and is **mandatory**.
-If using Dockerfile.templates you can replace this with `%%BALENA_MACHINE_NAME%%` or `BALENA_ARCH`
+If using Dockerfile.templates you can replace this with `%%BALENA_MACHINE_NAME%%` or `BALENA_ARCH`.
+For a list of available device names and architectures see the [Device types](/reference/base-images/devicetypes/).
 - `<distro>`  is the linux distribution, currently there are 4 distributions, namely Debian, Alpine, Ubuntu and Fedora.
 This field is optional, and will default to Debian if left out.
 - `<lang_stack>` is the programming language pack, currently we support Node.js, Python, OpenJDK and Go.
 This field is optional and if left out, no language pack will be installed, so you will just have the distribution.